 - On the left menu, select Release management > App releases.

-- Next to the track that contains the bundle that you'd like to view, select Manage.
+- Next to the track that contains the app bundle that you'd like to view, select Manage.

-- Under "Bundles added," select the bundle that you'd like to view.
+- Under "App bundles added," select the app bundle that you'd like to view.

 - Select the APKs per device configuration or Auto-generated multi-APKs tab.

 - APKs per device configuration: This tab includes the base, configuration, and dynamic feature APK details that are served to devices running Android 5.0 and up.